-The cold and flu season is just getting started AND COVID virus infections are still popping up in our community as well!
+The cold and flu season is here AND COVID virus infections are still popping up especially since we all just got together with family and friends over the holidays!
 Every year we see many people in our community come to the clinic or emergency room wondering if they have a cold or more serious case of the flu.
 Common seasonal colds are generally a nuisance because we don’t feel well, but are not life-threatening like an influenza infection can be.
 It is important to recognize some of the common differences between these types of viral infections and when to seek treatment.

 First, lets look at the common cold.
 A common seasonal cold is usually gradual as it develops and is relatively brief with symptoms lasting about a week to ten days.
 Some of us might even get a couple colds throughout the winter season.
 Common cold symptoms may include minor headaches; slight aches, pains or fatigue; sneezing or runny nose; mild coughing; and/or sore throat.
 Generally most people will not have a fever.
 To help treat a cold, rely on your local pharmacy for some over-the-counter medication options for symptom control.
 It is also important to try and rest and get plenty of fluids to help speed along recovery.